Walt Hriniak

-Walter John Hriniak (pronounced RIN-ee-ack) (born May 22, 1943, at Natick, Massachusetts) is a former catcher in American Major League Baseball who—despite a very brief MLB playing career and a batting average of only .253—became one of the most prominent batting coaches in the game during the last two decades of the 20th century.
+Walter John Hriniak (pronounced RIN-ee-ack) (born May 22, 1943) is an American former catcher in American Major League Baseball who—despite a very brief MLB playing career and a batting average of only .253—became one of the most prominent batting coaches in the game during the last two decades of the 20th century.
 As a player, he stood 5 ft 11 in tall, weighed 178 lb, batted left-handed and threw right-handed.
+He was born in Natick, Massachusetts.

 Three-sport high school star

 Hriniak was a three-sport star at Natick High School where he was a first-team All-State selection in all three sports: as quarterback in football, center in hockey, and shortstop in baseball.
 He was also voted the outstanding hockey player in eastern Massachusetts and some speculated that he could have pursued a career in professional hockey.
 Instead, he chose baseball and signed a $75,000 bonus contract with the Milwaukee Braves in 1961.